mjtanner-github/03-JavaScript-Homework/Readme.md

 getAlphaCharInput continues to call itself until the user input (shifted to lowercase) is within it's calling "returnConstraint" parameter.

-* Numerals, and/or special characters.
+* Get the user preference for numerals, and/or special characters.

 The user may select numeric characters and/or special characters by confirming the following two confirmation boxes.